-- Ensure your supporting ideas actually support your thesis. - Revise your thesis as required (make sure it still addresses the initial topic you have chosen). - Compose your paragraphs/sections following your formal sentence outline-one section at a time\then double check you have included all information from your outline in your paragraph/section. - Check that your topic sentences support your thesis. - Make sure the information in your paragraphs support your topic sentences. - Insert transitional words (if you have not done so already when composing your draft) into paragraphs AND to link paragraphs. - When writing, be conscious of your tone and how it relates to your audience. - Be careful when considering which words to use. - Create an introduction that engages the reader. - Create a conclusion that leaves your reader convinced and is memorable. - Make sure all of your sentences are complete. - Proofread for spelling mistakes (remember to not depend too much on spelling and grammar checkers).

-Try to compile a references section using the JIBC APA Style Guide; you will practise this later in this course, but for now refer to the guide to see how to compose a complete reference page, and be sure to include all of the sources you used.
+- 1. Ensure your supporting ideas actually support your thesis. - 2.
+Revise your thesis as required (make sure it still addresses the initial topic you have chosen). - 3.
+Compose your paragraphs/sections following your formal sentence outline-one section at a time-then double check you have included all information from your outline in your paragraph/section.

+- 4. Check that your topic sentences support your thesis. - 5.
+Make sure the information in your paragraphs support your topic sentences. - 6.
+Insert transitional words (if you have not done so already when composing your draft) into paragraphs AND to link paragraphs. - 7.
+When writing, be conscious of your tone and how it relates to your audience. - 8.
+Be careful when considering which words to use. - 9.
+Create an introduction that engages the reader. - 10.
+Create a conclusion that leaves your reader convinced and is memorable. - 11.
+Make sure all of your sentences are complete. - 12.
+Proofread for spelling mistakes (remember to not depend too much on spelling and grammar checkers). - 13.
+Try to compile a references section using the JIBC APA Reference Guide; you will practise this later in this course, but for now refer to the guide to see how to compose a complete reference page, and be sure to include all of the sources you used. - 14.
 Include citations within your essay to show where and when you have taken information from an external source.
-Again, follow the JIBC APA Style Guide.
+Again, follow the JIBC APA Reference Guide.
 You will learn more about this is a few weeks, but refer to the guide to see how to format your citations.
 You need to include a citation after each piece of information taken from a source, and you may use the same citation multiple times in a row.
-(Try and get into the practice of doing this now because you will be expected to have these in all future papers to avoid plagiarism.)
+(Try and get into the practice of doing this now because you will be expected to have these in all future papers to avoid plagiarism.) - 15.
 Create a title page with interesting title, your name, your course name and number, your instructor's name, the date the paper is due.

+- Make the writing process work for you.
+Use any and all of the strategies that help you move forward in the writing process. - Always be aware of your purpose for writing and the needs of your audience.
+Cater to those needs in every sensible way. - Remember to include all the key structural parts of an essay: a thesis statement that is part of your introductory paragraph, three or more body paragraphs as described in your outline, and a concluding paragraph.
+Then add an engaging title to draw in readers.

+- Write paragraphs of an appropriate length for your writing assignment.
+Paragraphs at this level of writing can be a page long, as long as they cover the main topics in your outline. - Use your topic outline or your sentence outline to guide the development of your paragraphs and the elaboration of your ideas.
+Each main idea, indicated by a Roman numeral in your outline, becomes the topic of a new paragraph.
+Develop it with the supporting details and the subpoints of those details that you included in your outline. - Generally speaking, write your introduction and conclusion last, after you have fleshed out the body paragraphs.